mishael-o/Dapper.SimpleSqlBuilder/docs/github-pages/docs/builders/fluent-builder/insert-builder.md

 # Insert Builder

-You can perform `INSERT` operations with the [`insert builder`](../../../api-docs/netcore/Dapper.SimpleSqlBuilder.FluentBuilder.IInsertBuilderEntry.yml) as seen in the example below.
+You can perform `INSERT` operations with the [`Insert Builder`](../../../api-docs/netcore/Dapper.SimpleSqlBuilder.FluentBuilder.IInsertBuilderEntry.yml) as seen in the example below.

 ```csharp
 var user = new User { FirstName = "John", LastName = "Doe", UserTypeId = 4 };